-Collaboration arrhythmia.
-The future goal is to assess the degree of electropathology using non-invasive mapping Arrhythmia-on-a-chip To further unravel the mechanisms of arrhythmia, this consortium aims to design an arrhythmia-on-achip platform enabling the investigation of electrical conduction in relation to e.g. genetic defects.
-This program is a collaboration between biologists, engineers and medical doctors from Erasmus MC, LUMC and TU Delft.
-They combine their unique expertise on advanced signal recording and processing techniques, cardiac mapping tools and arrhythmia related molecular mechanics. ŤUDelft Medical NeuroDelta: Ambulant Neuromonitoring for Prevention and Treatment of Brain Disease Neuromonitoring for prevention and treatment of brain disease
+The scope of the Lowlands Center for Bioelectric Medicine is not confined to one organ but currently also extends to other organs, e.g. the brain, skin, intestines and bladder.
+Research facilities available in this lab include ex-vivo-heart-perfusion set up and biomimetic systems.
+Collaboration This program is a collaboration between biologists, engineers and medical doctors from Erasmus MC, LUMC and TU Delft.
+They combine their unique expertise on advanced signal recording and processing techniques, cardiac mapping tools and arrhythmia related molecular mechanics.
+Medical NeuroDelta: Ambulant Neuromonitoring for Prevention and Treatment of Brain Disease Neuromonitoring for prevention and treatment of brain disease